fpjentzsch/reconos.github.io/about/how_it_works/index.md

 title: How it works
 layout: page
 ---

-# How does it work?
+# How Does It work?

-todo: incorporate architecture page:
 # Architecture of ReconOS

-"The ReconOS run-time system architecture provides the structural foundation to support the multi-threading programming model and its execution on CPU/FPGA platforms.
+The ReconOS run-time system architecture provides the structural foundation to support the multi-threading programming model and its execution on CPU/FPGA platforms.
 A typical ReconOS system that is decomposed into application software, OS kernel and hardware architecture.
 The application's software threads are usually executed on the **main CPU** alongside the host OS kernel that encapsulates APIs, libraries, and all programming model objects as well as lower level functions such as memory management and device drivers.
 The ReconOS run-time environment consists of hardware components that provide interfaces, communication channels, and other functionality such as memory access and address translation to the hardware threads.
 Additionally, the runtime system comprises software components in the form of libraries and kernel modules that offer an interface to the hardware, the operating system, and the application's software threads.

 A key component for multi-threading across the hardware/software boundary is the **delegate thread**, which is a light-weight software thread that interfaces between the hardware thread and the operating system.
 When a hardware thread needs to execute an operating system function, it relays this request through the **operating system interface** (OSIF) to the delegate thread using platform-specific (but application-independent) communication interfaces.
 The delegate thread then executes the desired operating system functions on behalf of its associated hardware thread.
 Hence, from the OS kernel's point of view, only software threads exist and interact, while the hardware threads are completely hidden behind their respective delegate threads.
 While the delegate mechanism causes a certain overhead for executing OS calls, the resulting simplicity of switching thread implementations between software and hardware greatly facilitates system generation and design space exploration.